Dr.Scott D. MoreyDVM, MS

 Dr. Scott Morey was raised in Tolland, Connecticut.
-Growing up, he enjoyed working on a local dairy farm and showing beef cattle in 4-H. This led him to pursue a degree in animal science from the University of Connecticut, graduating in 2006.
+Growing up, he enjoyed working on a local dairy farm and showing beef cattle in 4-H. This led him to pursue a degree in animal science from the University of Connecticut.
 He then attended veterinary school at Kansas State University and graduated with honors.
 While attending veterinary school, he also pursued his M.S. in animal science, specializing in dairy cattle nutrition, graduating with a 4.0 GPA.

 Dr. Morey is licensed in Connecticut and Massachusetts, and is a member of the following organizations:

 After graduation, she practiced in a mixed animal practice in north central Kansas.
 There, she was able to focus on her interest of small animal, soft tissue, and orthopedic surgery, while also having the opportunity to work with farm animals and horses.
-In 2014, Heidi moved back to Connecticut, where she was able to continue practicing while expanding her knowledge and skills in small animal surgery and medicine.
-In 2015, Heidi opened Fenton River Veterinary Hospital with her husband, Dr. Scott Morey.
+Heidi moved back to Connecticut, where she was able to continue practicing while expanding her knowledge and skills in small animal surgery and medicine. she eventually opened Fenton River Veterinary Hospital with her husband, Dr. Scott Morey.
 During her small amount of free time, Heidi enjoys being a 4-H leader, staying active outdoors, working with her cattle, and spending time with her family.

 Dr. Weston Brown grew up in Western Massachusetts raising and showing dairy goats in both 4-H and the American Dairy Goat Association.
 After graduating from the University of Massachusetts Amherst with a degree in animal science, Weston received his Doctorate of Veterinary Medicine from Iowa State University in 2016.
 Following graduation, he worked in Harmony, Minnesota at a mixed animal practice for one year.
 Weston is excited to be back in his home of New England, working at Fenton River Veterinary Hospital as a mixed animal veterinarian.